Azure/iotedge/edge-modules/TransactableModuleSample/README.md

 -   Add code to generate the SAS token for the module ([example](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-dev-guide-sas?tabs=node#security-token-structure))
 -   Create an HttpClient to call the new API in the module ([similar to this](https://github.com/Azure/iotedge/blob/master/edge-hub/core/src/Microsoft.Azure.Devices.Edge.Hub.CloudProxy/NestedDeviceScopeApiClient.cs#L163))
 -   Create logic to react to the returned offer information, like enabling/disabling features in the module

-Here is a link to a simple sample that demonstrates how above steps are done [iotedge/edge-modules/TransactableModuleSample at feature/billing - Azure/iotedge (github.com)](https://github.com/Azure/iotedge/tree/feature/billing/edge-modules/TransactableModuleSample).

-In this sample, a large part of [PurchaseInfoProvider.cs](https://github.com/Azure/iotedge/blob/feature/billing/edge-modules/TransactableModuleSample/src/PurchaseInfoProvider.cs) is directly copied from [edge-util](https://github.com/Azure/iotedge/tree/master/edge-util/src/Microsoft.Azure.Devices.Edge.Util).
-This is a workaround to get the sample code to work while we finish the SDK integration.
-When the SDK integration is complete, you'll just need to make call to a built-in method GetPurchaseAsync, and it return the purchase status, publisher ID, offer ID, plan ID and validation time as specified.

 ## API specification